qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 We let most of the models trained until the end.
 But for the ResCUNet-AFT-ResCUNet models, for each dataset, we stoped after 20 hours.
 Our total cumulated training time amount is about 180/200 hours.

 You will find in this repository the results of our models in the folder `saved_model`.
-The weights ˋ.pt` files are available on [Google Drive](https://drive.google.com/drive/folders/1no-N-pFkZJ-hY-elccnGrinb7eQgbjWy).
+The weights `.pt` files are available on [Google Drive](https://drive.google.com/drive/folders/1no-N-pFkZJ-hY-elccnGrinb7eQgbjWy).

 Note: Due to Google Drive storage limits I had to delete some weights files but contact me by email and I can find them on my hard drive.